Reaching 400hp on a £15,000 total budget is achievable, but only on the right platforms.

 Target: 380–420hp typical, 450hp on aggressive builds | Buy from: £8,000 | Stage 3

 The 4 Series coupe on the N57 diesel is a refined platform that produces around 750 to 800Nm of torque at 400hp.
 To exceed 420hp consistently you are typically looking at a more aggressive hybrid turbo specification or compound setup, with proportional cost increases.
 We recommend customers target the 380–420hp range for a daily-driveable build with reliability margin.
+The 430d is one of the strongest everyday options on this list.
+Driven casually, the N57 still returns the kind of fuel economy you would expect from a stock 3.0 diesel - comfortably into the high 40s mpg on a steady motorway run.
+The remap broadens the torque curve rather than forcing the engine to work harder at part throttle, so daily mileage costs barely change.
+The result is a 400hp coupe that behaves like an efficient long-distance cruiser when you want it to, then delivers full performance on demand.

 Parts required:

-| Hybrid turbo (billet wheel) | £950–£1,500 |
+Hybrid turbo (billet wheel)£950–£1,500

-| Total parts + remap | £2,190–£3,370 |
+Total parts + remap£2,090-£3,370

 Reliability: Strong.
 The N57 is BMW's most refined diesel inline-six.
 There are no major structural concerns at 380 to 420hp with regular oil and filter changes.
 Drivetrain side, the ZF8HP automatic is rated for around 700Nm in standard form - at 800Nm sustained you are at the gearbox's upper limit, so factor this in for hard-driven cars.